 In Istanbul, May 27th to June 24th is the 2017 Islamic holy month of Ramadan.
-It’s a happy time – a “month of fasting, prayer, empathy, and celebration across Turkey”.
+It’s a happy time for Muslims – a “month of fasting, prayer, empathy, and celebration”.
 During Ramadan, Istanbul is even “more special than usual”.
-“Istanbul-style Ramadan” is lighthearted and liberal compared to other Muslim countries.
+“Istanbul-style Ramadan” is lighthearted and liberal compared to many other Muslim countries.

 “During Ramadan, there’s a feeling of anticipation in the air.
 Multiple calls to prayer are even more vivid.
-After sunset, it’s a festive atmosphere with music and soft lights.
-Trees are draped with small, coloured fairy lights and mosques display sparkling celebratory messages between their minarets.
-Families and friends come out together to promenade.
+After sunset, the atmosphere is festive with music and soft lights.
+Trees are draped with small, coloured fairy lights and mosques display sparkling celebratory messages between minarets.
+Families and friends come out together to promenade along busy streets.
 Stalls sell religious items and provide traditional snacks for children.”

 Except for Istanbul’s more conservative Muslim districts, during Ramadan restaurants, bars, and clubs are generally open as usual.
 They become especially busy at sunset – the time for fast to be broken, called iftar in Turkish.
 Some restaurants offer a special banquet-like iftar menu with unusual dishes on display – an opportunity to taste something new!

 “In Istanbul, May 27th to June 24th is the 2017 Islamic holy month of Ramadan – a month of fasting, prayer, empathy, and celebration across Turkey””